 The aim of the module is to introduce current concepts of business strategy.
-Candidates are shown how to combine practice based experience and independent learning to develop in depth understanding of business strategy including dealing with complex situations.
+Students are shown how to combine practice based experience and independent learning to develop in depth understanding of business strategy including the functions of the vision and mission statements and the value of SWOT analysis.

-At the end of the module candidates will be able to:
+At the end of the module students will be able to:

-- 1. critically appraise the use of internet based technology in continuing professional development; - 2. demonstrate an in depth knowledge of the importance of vision and mission statements in the veterinary industry; - 3. critically review the current literature and discuss the various business strategies that may be used in small to medium sized enterprises; - 4. recognise and address the complexities of business management through SWOT analysis: - 5. review and critically reflect on their current practices in light of the knowledge gained.
+- 1. critically appraise the use of internet based technology in continuing professional development; - 2. critically appraise the importance of vision and mission statements in the veterinary industry; - 3. critically review the current literature and discuss the various business strategies that may be used in small to medium sized enterprises; - recognise and address the complexities of business management through SWOT analysis; - 5. review and critically reflect on their current practices in light of the knowledge gained.